franacc12312/Aztec-Horizon/README.md

 ## 👟 Next Steps
 - 👉 Pick an idea above and explore its PRD.
 - 🧱 Fork the [Wonderland Aztec Boilerplate](https://github.com/defi-wonderland/aztec-boilerplate) to bootstrap your project.
+- 📚 Explore [Awesome Aztec](https://github.com/AztecProtocol/awesome-aztec) for ready-to-use examples and learning resources.
 - 💬 Join the [Aztec.nr Discord](https://discord.com/invite/JtqzkdeQ6G).

 ---

 ✏️ *This README and PRD index will evolve as new ideas are added.
 Contributions are welcome.*

+# Disclaimer

+Aztec Horizon is an initiative created and maintained by Aztec.

+The purpose of this repository is to serve as a **catalyst and inspiration** for developers, founders, and community members who want to explore new ideas, applications, and startups.

+However:
+- **Projects, experiments, or companies** that emerge from this repository or from the ideas shared here are **independent initiatives**.
+- Their existence does **not imply endorsement, sponsorship, or official support from Aztec**.
+- Aztec is **not responsible** for the direction, success, or claims of any derivative projects.

+In short: Horizon is a sandbox for inspiration, but what is built on top of it belongs to its own creators, not to Aztec.